Dore Gold: Advisor to Benjamin Netanyahu

-From 1997 to 1999 Gold was the Israeli ambassador to the United Nations.
-In 1998 Gold served as a member of the Israeli delegation at the Wye River negotiations between Israel, the PLO, and then U.S. President Bill Clinton at the Wye River Plantation in Maryland.
+Following the appointment of Ron Dermer as Israeli Ambassador to the United States, Gold would once again serve as a foreign policy to Netanyahu in the Prime Minister's Office beginning on 1 January 2014.
+His purview covered Israel's relations with the U.S. and United Nations, as well as Iran policy.
+Officially an outside consultant, he retained his position as head of JCPA.

+In May 2015, Netanyahu appointed Gold the Director-General of the Israeli Ministry of Foreign Affairs, subject to the cabinet's approval.
+During his tenure, Gold was Israel's de facto foreign minister, as Netanyahu held the foreign minister portfolio in the government while concurrently serving as prime minister.
+Gold oversaw several foreign policy breakthroughs, including repairing diplomatic relations with several African countries.
+On 13 October 2016, Gold resigned from the Director-General's position after 16 months for personal reasons.
+Gold resigned as head of JCPA to become director-general, and returned to the position after his resignation.

-President of the Jerusalem Center for Public Affairs
+Jerusalem Center for Public Affairs

-From 2000 to the present, Gold has been the president of the Jerusalem Center for Public Affairs.
-Gold has much experience in US–Israel policy.
-His articles and books cover a wide variety of Israeli diplomacy such as: Jerusalem, the United Nations and its implications for Israel, nuclear Iran, and the United States' relationship with Israel.
-One of the projects Gold has led at the JCPA is the concept of Defensible Borders for Israel.

-Later life

-Since 2000 Gold has served as president of the non-profit institute, Jerusalem Center for Public Affairs.
-From 2001 to 2003, Gold served as an adviser to Israeli Prime Minister Ariel Sharon, most notably at the Aqaba Summit with President George W. Bush.
-During this period, Gold regularly appeared on US network television programs on behalf of the Sharon government, including Meet the Press, The Today Show, CNN's Late Edition, as well as on Fox and Friends.
+From 2000 to 2022, Gold served as president of the non-profit institute, Jerusalem Center for Public Affairs.
+From 2001 to 2003, Gold served as an adviser to Israeli Prime Minister Ariel Sharon, most notably at the Aqaba summit with President George W. Bush.
+During this period, Gold regularly appeared on US network television programs on behalf of the Sharon government.
 In July 2003, Gold testified as an expert before the U.S. Senate Committee on Governmental Affairs on Saudi Arabia's alleged role in providing ideological and financial support for international terrorism.

-Measures against Ahmadinejad

-Since 2006, Gold led an international effort by the Jerusalem Center for Public Affairs to advocate that UN member states take legal measures against President Mahmoud Ahmadinejad of Iran on grounds that he violated the anti-incitement clauses of the 1948 Genocide Convention, with his repeated statements about "wiping Israel off the map."
-Gold led a delegation to a conference held jointly with the Conference of Presidents of Major American Jewish Organizations at the New York County Bar Association on December 14, 2006.
-Speakers included former Canadian Justice Minister Irwin Cotler, Prof. Alan Dershowitz of Harvard Law School, and the US ambassador to the UN John Bolton.
-Senator Hillary Clinton sent a letter of support to the conference.
+Beginning in 2006, Gold led an international effort by the Jerusalem Center for Public Affairs to advocate that UN member states take legal measures against President Mahmoud Ahmadinejad of Iran on grounds that he violated the anti-incitement clauses of the 1948 Genocide Convention, with his repeated statements about "wiping Israel off the map."
+Gold led a delegation to a conference held jointly with the Conference of Presidents of Major American Jewish Organizations at the New York County Bar Association on 14 December 2006.
+Speakers included former Canadian Justice Minister Irwin Cotler, Prof. Alan Dershowitz of Harvard Law School, and the U.S. ambassador to the UN John Bolton.

-Gold led an Israeli delegation to a second conference at the British House of Commons on January 25, 2007 which was chaired by Lord David Trimble and supported by members of the British Labour Party and the Conservative Party.
-Former Israeli Prime Minister Benjamin Netanyahu joined the Israeli team.
+Gold led an Israeli delegation to a second conference at the British House of Commons on 25 January 2007 which was chaired by Lord David Trimble and supported by members of the British Labour Party and the Conservative Party.
+Then-former Israeli Prime Minister Benjamin Netanyahu joined the Israeli team.
 As a result of this effort, over 60 members of the House of Commons called for the indictment of Ahmadinejad.
-A third event organized by Gold and the International Association of Genocide Scholars was held on September 23, 2008 in Washington D.C.
-Speaking at the third conference was Ambassador Richard Holbrooke, former US ambassador to the UN, as well as Salih Mahmoud Osman, a member of the Sudanese Parliament and advocate for human rights in Darfur.
+A third event organized by Gold and the International Association of Genocide Scholars was held on 23 September 2008 in Washington D.C.
+Speaking at the third conference was Ambassador Richard Holbrooke, former U.S. ambassador to the UN, as well as Salih Mahmoud Osman, a member of the Sudanese Parliament and advocate for human rights in Darfur.